The Federal Work Study program provides part-time employment opportunities for students with financial need.

 5. What does the award amount actually mean?The award amount on your financial aid award is the amount of money you can potentially earn while working on campus for one year.
 This amount is not a guarantee, but a projected amount based on a work schedule of an average of 10 hours per week.
 Federal Work Study awards result from a calculated need as determined by the FAFSA.

-7. How many hours can I work on campus during the week?As a student employee, you are allowed to work an average of 10 hours per week, not exceeding more than 12 hours per week.
-The number of hours will depend upon the requirements of the position.
+7. How many hours can I work on campus during the week?You are allowed to work an average of 10 hours per week, not exceeding more than 12 hours per week.
+The number of hours will depend on the needs of the department.

 8. How would I receive my pay?You are required to sign up for direct deposit.
 You will receive your pay twice a month in your designated checking or savings account.

 9. How many jobs would I be able to hold on campus?You are permitted to hold one campus job at a time.
-You are able to apply to switch departments at either the end of semester or academic year if you so choose.
+You can apply to switch departments at either the end of semester or academic year if you so choose.

 10. What kind of jobs does Wisconsin Lutheran College offer?Wisconsin Lutheran College offers a variety of jobs on campus.
-The current job openings and a listing of all job descriptions are posted on the homepage of the Student Employment Office (myWLC login required).
+All job descriptions are posted on myWLC.

-11. What should I do if I do not obtain a job on campus?If you are not eligible to apply for a job on campus at this time, or if the jobs are already filled, you may check the bulletin board inside the Library near the printers.
-We have an up-to-date listing of jobs available in the area for which students are welcome to apply.
+11. What should I do if I do not obtain a job on campus?If you are not eligible to apply for a job on campus at this time, or if the jobs are already filled, you may contact the Student Employment Office or check the bulletin board inside the Library near the printers.
+We have a listing of jobs available in the area for which students are welcome to apply.

 12. Does WLC offer summer employment?Students are able to work on campus over the summer in certain departments.
 The number of summer jobs is limited and are only available for specific positions.
 The students are often chosen by their supervisor at the end of the spring semester.